ROHAN508/eYSIP-24_Field_Exploration_ROS_Vehicles/README.md

 **Figure 2:** Vicon Odometry vs IMU Odometry

+## ROS2-Teleoperation
+### Methodologies
+- Achieved complete low-level control of the car through keyboard commands using ROS2 for communication over a shared network.
+- Implement teleoperation nodes in ROS 2 to send commands to the robot.

+**Implementation Steps:**
+1. Install necessary ROS 2 packages for teleoperation.
+2. Write a ROS 2 node to capture keyboard inputs and publish velocity commands.
+3. Configure the robot to subscribe to these velocity commands and actuate the motors accordingly.
+4. Test the teleoperation setup to ensure reliable and responsive control.

 ## Localization and Odometry
 ### Methodologies
-- **ROS2-Teleoperation:** Achieved complete low-level control of the car through keyboard commands using ROS2 for communication over a shared network.
 - **Modified Kalman Filter:** Fused car velocity data (calculated from Vicon) with IMU accelerometer readings to get a more accurate state estimate (position and velocity) by reducing drift.

 ## Motion Planning